microsoft/trident/docs/Reference/Host-Configuration/API-Reference/HostConfiguration.md

 OS Configuration for the management OS.

+These settings are only applicable for clean install servicing.
+They are ignored on updates.

 | Characteristic | Value                             |
 | -------------- | --------------------------------- |
 | Type           | `ManagementOs`                    |